 These types of meat probes are what we use to measure the internal temperature of the meat once they are outside of the grill or oven.

-Basically, you use them towards the end of the process.
+You use them towards the end of the process.

 Traeger has an oven-going meat probe which means that you can use the meat probe that comes with the grill while the meat is cooking inside the grill.
 This, I think, is easier and more convenient.

-So, can you leave Traeger meat probe in while cooking?
+So, can you leave the Traeger meat probe in while cooking?
 Oh, yes, you can and you should to get the exact internal temperature of the meat.